d3/d3/docs/d3-color.md

 d3.color("yellow").formatRgb() // "rgb(255, 255, 0)"
 ```

-[Source](https://github.com/d3/d3-color/blob/main/src/color.js) · Returns a string representing this color according to the [CSS Object Model specification](https://drafts.csswg.org/cssom/#serialize-a-css-component-value), such as `rgb(247, 234, 186)` or `rgba(247, 234, 186, 0.2)`.
+[Source](https://github.com/d3/d3-color/blob/main/src/color.js) · Returns a string representing this color according to the [CSS Object Model specification](https://drafts.csswg.org/cssom/#serialize-a-css-component-value), such as <ColorSpan color="rgb(247, 234, 186)" /> or <ColorSpan color="rgba(247, 234, 186, 0.2)" />.
 If this color is not displayable, a suitable displayable color is returned instead by clamping RGB channel values to the interval [0, 255].

 ## *color*.toString() {#color_toString}